Lucas0204/CRUD-Users-Registration/README.md

 ### - About

-- This project was done with the backend in NodeJs and Express for the server.
-The database I used to register was MySQL and also Prisma to work with db.
+- This project was done with NodeJs and Express framework.
+The database I used to register was MySQL and also Prisma as ORM.

-- To handle the registrations and the manipulation of the database, I created the services folder that contains the files responsible for this.
-The controllers folder is only responsible for handling the request and sending it to services.
+- To handle the requests, I created the use cases layer that contains the folders responsible for each thing.
+Each one with one file of controller and one of service.
+The controller file just manages request and send the data to service, that in turn, communicates with the user model to perform the operation on database.

+- The user model was created just to abstract communication with the database to a separated module, and take responsibility away from the 'use cases' layer.

 - All tests were done through Insomnia, which makes requests for all methods.